d02ev/gen-erd-cli/README.md

 gen-erd-cli init
 ```

 This will open a beautiful interactive interface with ASCII art banners and styled boxes.
+After connecting to your database, the tool will automatically open a web browser to display the generated ERD diagram.

 ### 1. Connection String Option